Steven Wilson: Porcupine Tree

 Wilson continued exploring the ambient and trance grounds and issued The Sky Moves Sideways.
 It also entered the NME, Melody Maker, and Music Week charts and many fans started hailing them as the Pink Floyd of the nineties, something Wilson would reject: "I can't help that.
 It's true that during the period of The Sky Moves Sideways, I had done a little too much of it in the sense of satisfying, in a way, the fans of Pink Floyd who were listening to us because that group doesn't make albums anymore.
 Moreover, I regret it."

 The band's fourth work, Signify, included the first full-band compositions and performance, which resulted in less use of drum machines and a more full-band sound.
 It can be considered a departure from its predecessors for a more song-oriented style.
 After the release of the live album Coma Divine concluded their deal with Delerium in 1997, the band moved to Snapper and issued two poppier albums, Stupid Dream in 1999 and Lightbulb Sun in 2000.

-Two years would pass until their seventh studio album, and in the meantime the band switched labels again, this time signing to the major label Lava.
+Two years passed until their seventh studio album, and in the meantime the band switched labels again, this time signing to the major label Lava.
 Drummer Chris Maitland was also replaced by Gavin Harrison.
-In Absentia was released in 2002, featuring a heavier sound than all the group's previous works.
+In Absentia was released in 2002, featuring a heavier sound than the group's previous works.
 It charted in many European countries and remains one of the top-selling Porcupine Tree albums to date.
 The 2004 special edition was also their first record to be released in 5.1 Surround Sound, winning the "Best Made-For-Surround Title" award from the Surround Music Awards 2004 shortly afterwards.

 In 2005, Porcupine Tree released Deadwing, a record inspired by a film script written by Steven Wilson and his friend Mike Bennion.
 This became the first Porcupine Tree album to chart on the Billboard 200, entering at No. 132.
 The album won Classic Rock magazine's "album of the year" award and its surround version received the "Best Made-For-Surround Title" once again.